 Everything from the sportier grille with a unique insert to the rocker moldings at the front and sides, the blacked-out accents, and the 20-inch dual-tone alloy wheels look identical to the Toyota Highlander XSE.
 The interior design is again familiar, and like in the XSE variant, two-tone red-black upholstery has been used.
 Only the Crown badges in various sizes on the radiator grille, the wheels, and the steering wheel are unique elements inside and out.

-Powering the Toyota Crown Kluger is a standard 2.5-liter hybrid engine with a maximum power of 141 kW or 189 hp.
-The Crown-badged version has roughly the same dimensions – it measures 5,015 mm (197.4 in.) in length, 1,930 mm (76.0 in.) in width, and 1,750 mm (68.9 in.) in height, and its wheelbase covers a length of 2,850 mm (112.2 in.).
+The Crown-badged version has roughly the same dimensions – it measures 5,015 mm (197.4 in.) in length, 1,930 mm (76.0 in.) in width, and 1,750 mm (68.9 in.) in height, and its wheelbase covers 2,850 mm (112.2 in.).
 Should the first Crown-badged SUV become a successful outing, the prestigious name could become synonymous with premium Toyota variants in the future, akin to Maybach or Horch.

 In 1964, Toyota entered the Chinese market and introduced the first Toyota flagship model “Crown”, which was loved by Chinese consumers.
 Toyota hopes that while inheriting the excellent DNA of Crown cars, it can keep up with the times and meet the actual needs of Chinese consumers.
-Thus, China’s exclusive new SUV model “Crown Kluger” was born.Toyota’s remark on the Crown brand at Auto Shanghai 2021 (translated)
+Thus, China’s exclusive new SUV model “Crown Kluger” was born.Toyota’s remarks on the Crown brand at Auto Shanghai 2021 (translated)